-LED 101: What Is an LED Light Bulb?
+LED 101: What Is LED Lighting Made Of

 The LED abbreviation stands for Light Emitting Diode.
 An LED light bulb produces illumination through these diodes, as opposed to the filament and gas contained in incandescent and other older bulb types.

-To help you better understand the cost-saving and environmental advantages of LED vs incandescent bulbs, the pros at TCP break down the components of a light bulb made of light emitting diodes, how LEDs work and the many benefits of switching to LED lights.
+To help you better understand the cost-saving and environmental advantages of LED vs incandescent bulbs, the pros at TCP break down what LED lighting is made of, how LEDs work, and the many benefits of switching to LED lights.

 How LED Light Bulbs Work and Why They’re Revolutionizing Lighting